IslandKnight/PlantHelper/README.md

-A small lirary of math formulas for water plant operators.
+A small library of math formulas for water plant operators.